|

 None of them offered the opportunities I sought, including foreign

-travel, as much as Chevron offered. |
+travel, as much as Chevron offered.

-| The day after I graduated from
+The day after I graduated from

 Stanford Business School, I started my career with Standard

-now Chevron again) in San Francisco.
-In 1986, at the age of 54,
+Francisco.
+In 1986, at the age of 54, I elected early

-accountant, forecast analyst, financial analyst, tax analyst, tax
+corporate accountant, forecast analyst, financial analyst, tax

-Corporation, whose office was in New York City. |
+Chevron Foreign Service Corporation, which was headquartered in New York City.

-| Chevron was an fine company to work
+Chevron was an fine company to work

 for, with excellent compensation and benefits.
 The period from